GoogleCloudPlatform/hadoop-discovery-tool/README.md

          Enter end date: [YYYY-MM-DD HH:MM]
          2021-03-30 00:00
          ```
-10. **Step 10:** PDF Report - A PDF report will be generated at the end of successful execution, which can be downloaded with the help of the same SCP client or WinSCP tool with the help of which we uploaded the tar in Step1.
+7. **Step 7:** PDF Report - A PDF report will be generated at the end of successful execution in the same location inside docker container from where the script is being run [/app/tool] , which can be downloaded with the help of the same SCP client or WinSCP tool with the help of which we uploaded the tar in Step1.
+If you want to move the PDF file to your host from docker container, exit from the docker container and run the command

+            ```bash
+              docker cp <containerid>:/app/<pdf file name> .
+             ```
 ## FAQ

 * What is this tool?\